 The Piano Glass is an ongoing experimental instrument project that explores the sonic possibilities offered by glass.
-Each piece of glass is meticulously cut and arranged to form a unique, microtonal scale that expands beyond the confines of Western musical scales.
+Each piece of glass is meticulously cut and arranged to form a unique sound that expands beyond the confines of musical scales.
 It is an integral part of both the Creatures and Hishigaro projects, creating a new and intriguing soundscape.
-The project began with a toy piano and is currently evolving to incorporate an upright piano, as it transforms and grows over time.
+The project began with a toy piano and evolved to upright piano, as it transforms and grows over time.

 Each glass piece is meticulously cut and arranged to form a unique scale.
 As the sounds are organized from left to right, the pitch of each glass piece gradually increases, offering a rich palette of tones and textures for the performer to explore.